vitringr/vault/nodes/Euler Angles.md

   - "[[Rotation]]"
 ---

-#wip

 # Euler Angles

-ad
+System to represent 3D orientation as three sequential rotations around fixed axes.

 ---

-Euler angles store orientation by using three numbers.
-These numbers represent ordered rotation angles about the three object-space axes.
+Euler angles define orientation using three numbers, each representing an ordered rotation angle about specific axes.

 **Intuitive**: Euler angles are more intuitive for humans to work with compared to other methods of representing orientation, such as [[Quaternion]].